 Unlike some things in life, we can always expect daylight saving time to come through each year.
 Aka when our clocks ‘spring forward’ in March.
-And while some side effects — like DST-related small talk with coworkers the next day — are harmless, some are harder to deal with.
+But some side effects are hard to deal with.
 See: Lost sleep and getting kids back to their regular routine.

 Which is why a lot of people — including US senators — want to stop changing the clocks twice a year.
 And make daylight saving time permanent.
-While an hour might not seem like a big difference, there’s a lot to consider — including some health implications.
+While an hour might not seem like a big difference, there are factors like health implications to consider.
 So we talked to Rebecca Robbins, a sleep researcher, instructor at Harvard Medical School, and co-author of “Sleep for Success!”, to break down everything you need to know about daylight saving time, and how changing the clocks can impact our health.

 Remind me, what is daylight saving time?

 Daylight saving time is when the US (with the exception of Hawaii and Alaska) shifts its clocks forward by an hour (or our phones do it for us).
 It lasts from the second Sunday in March through the first Sunday in November.
 The US ‘falls back’ to standard time in early November, until mid-March.